 Best for Open Offices

-Poly’s Acoustic Fence technology is the standout feature of the Voyager Focus 2 UC.
+Poly’s Acoustic Fence technology is the standout capability of the Voyager Focus 2 UC.
 During our extreme noise tests, we ran a blender five feet away, and our test callers heard only a faint hum behind pristine vocals.
 This on-ear stereo headset weighs a remarkably light 165 grams, relying on an ultra-comfortable sling headband design that prevents top-of-head fatigue during marathon meetings.
 It operates on Bluetooth 5.1 and includes a dedicated USB-A or USB-C dongle to ensure a rock-solid computer connection, completely bypassing finicky native PC Bluetooth chips.

 Expect around 19 hours of talk time with ANC activated.
 The on-ear design sacrifices a bit of passive noise isolation compared to over-ear models, meaning you will hear some ambient room noise yourself.
 Yet, the sheer microphone performance makes this the ultimate choice for users trying to conduct professional business while chaotic family members or loud coworkers occupy the same room.